othercriteria/ndetect/README.md

 #### **6. Logging**
 - Logs all actions taken, including files excluded from processing and duplicates detected.
 - Log format: human-readable text or structured formats like JSON.

-#### **4. MinHash Implementation** 🚧
-- Document fingerprinting using k-shingles:
-  - Text is normalized (lowercase, whitespace normalized)
-  - Content is split into overlapping k-shingles (default k=5)
-  - Each shingle is hashed and added to MinHash signature
-- Similarity calculation:
-  - Jaccard similarity between MinHash signatures
-  - Configurable number of permutations (default: 128)
-  - Configurable shingle size for different use cases

 ---